EurydiceReverie/Spectrogram-analyzer/README.md

 ## License

+This project is licensed under the [MIT License](./LICENSE).
-This project is released as-is for educational and personal use.
-See individual decoder licenses above.
-The Audio Veritas code is MIT licensed.
+This project is released as-is for **educational and personal use**.

+- Core project: MIT License
+- Audio Veritas components: MIT License
+- External decoders: See their respective licenses

+> ⚠️ Some audio decoders (e.g., Dolby, MPEG-H) may be proprietary and subject to their own licensing terms.